 - You will see IDF soldiers and police everywhere, typically with automatic weapons slung over their shoulders.
-They are protecting the safety of everyone and are quick to respond to situations.
+They protect the safety of everyone and are quick to respond to situations.

 - Palestinian-controlled areas are a different story, so please do not set out on your own private excursion!

 What is the weather like in Israel?

 - Weather varies considerably by location and can fluctuate.
 Thus, it is best to dress in layers.

 - Specific weather forecasts are provided as the time draws near to our travel dates.
 Meanwhile, here are averages:

 How should I dress?